SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/platform-physical-architecture.md

 | Extranet | If external network access is required, the switch can be shared with the internal network, through Vlan For logical isolation, see Standard Schema Extensions |

 ## Cabinet Space Planning
-Space planning of network equipment and servers is shown in the following figure :
+Space planning of network equipment and servers is shown in the following figure:

 ![1](/docs/assets/images/Cabinet_Space.jpg)

 All devices are symmetrically deployed in the cabinets to achieve cabinet- level redundancy, and the power failure or failure of a single cabinet will not affect the cloud platform business.
 One cabinet can support 15 nodes.
 According to the network architecture design, a group of access switches supports 45 nodes, that is, a group of access switches supports 3 cabinets.
 Three cabinets form one group.
 On average, one group of cabinets supports 45 nodes, one group of intranet access switches, one group of external network access switches, and one IPMI access switch.

-The equipment in the project case shown above includes 8 business switches, 4 operation and maintenance management switches, 21 server devices and 3 cabinets :
+The equipment in the project case shown above includes 8 business switches, 4 operation and maintenance management switches, 21 server devices and 3 cabinets:

 - A group of intranet core switches are symmetrically deployed in two cabinets, that is, one is deployed in each of the two cabinets;
 - A group of intranet access switches is symmetrically deployed in two cabinets, that is, one switch is deployed in each of the two cabinets;